WebHare/platform/whtree/modules/publisher/doc/topics/contentlibraries/adaptivecontent.md

 Example: per-file 'call to action' in header or sidebar

 - Add a `<whfsref>` member to the file's content type
-- Add a `xmlns:ac="http://www.webhare.net/xmlns/connect/adaptivecontent/components"` to your toplevel XML node
+- Add a `xmlns:p="http://www.webhare.net/xmlns/publisher/components"` to your toplevel XML node
-- Add a `<ac:slot composition="contentdata" cellname="<membername>" acstore="site::My site/acstore" slottypes="http://www.example.net/xmlns/mymodule/headerslot"/>`
+- Add a `<p:slot composition="contentdata" cellname="<membername>"  slottypes="http://www.example.net/xmlns/mymodule/headerslot"/>`

 Add in pageconfig something like: